 “I don’t know if I brought him here.”

 “It, not him,” Zoran interrupts.

-“You will refer to him, my son, using respectable pronouns!” she shouts at Zoran, in an aggravated tone.
+“You will refer to him, my son, using respectable pronouns.” she says, in an aggravated tone.

 Kalera matches his tone.
 “Once he was placed in my hands as an egg, I took care of him and protected him.
 When he hatched, my eyes were the eyes he stared into as he morphed into an adult dragon before me.
 We bonded, as the Zaylen myth suggested.
 I became his mother and he my son, so it doesn’t matter.
 He is real and here at this very moment.
 The grand proof you need.
 Now, did you call Musfall?”

 She has missed Musfall, her most trusted friend.
 The last time she saw him was the week after her mother’s funeral.
 He had business to attend to in South Africa.
 While in her “coma,” as Zoran calls it, she had no idea if Musfall visited her or not.
 She decides not to ask Zoran about it.